physiopy/phys2denoise/docs/user_guide/metrics.rst

 Without using a Physio object
 #############################

-However, if the use of :py:mod:`physutils` is not preferred, the metrics can be also computed without it.
+However, if the use of the ``Physio`` object of the :py:mod:`physutils` module is not preferred, the metrics can be also computed without it.
 The following example shows how to compute the heart rate and the heart rate variability using the :py:mod:`phys2denoise` package.

 .. code-block:: python